 Unlimited food, characters and a rotating restaurant that overlooks a ride ... what more can you ask for?
-Chip 'n' Dale Harvest Feast at Garden Grill Restaurant at EPCOT offers a one-of-a-kind dining experience that leaves guests with a stomach full of home-grown (and harvested) food and memorable character interactions (including Farmer Mickey in toadally adorable overalls!).
-We recently hopped over for a meal, given that Garden Grill is currently one of the only character dining locations open since Walt Disney World has reopened.
-In our Frog Family foodie review, we’ll tell you all about the new modified experience, as well as general information about the restaurant, characters and (most importantly) FOOD.
+Chip 'n' Dale Harvest Feast at Garden Grill Restaurant at EPCOT offers a one-of-a-kind dining experience that leaves guests with a stomach full of home-grown (and harvested) food and memorable character interactions (including Farmer Mickey in his toadally adorable overalls!).
+Here's everything to know about the theming, characters and (most importantly) the FOOD.

 Overview of Chip 'n' Dale Harvest Feast at EPCOT's Garden Grill Restaurant

 Garden Grill Restaurant is one of our favorite character dining locations at Walt Disney World for many reasons.
-Located inside The Land pavilion at EPCOT, the unique rotating restaurant is known for Chip ‘n’ Dale’s Harvest Feast, which features family-style food and appearances from the chipmunk duo, Mickey and Pluto.
-Open for both lunch and dinner, the feast includes turkey, mashed potatoes and shortcake … oh my!
-It’s like a Thanksgiving dinner you can have any time during the year.
+Located inside The Land pavilion at EPCOT, the unique rotating restaurant is known for Chip ‘n’ Dale’s Harvest Feast, which features family-style food and meet & greets from the chipmunk duo, Mickey and Pluto.
+Open for breakfast (as of June 14, 2023) lunch and dinner, the feast includes bbq roasted chicken, grilled steak with chimichurri, mashed potatoes and shortcake … oh my!
 And of course, Chip ‘n’ Dale are the stars of the restaurant, but you don’t want to miss Mickey in his farmer’s outfit.
+The breakfast offerings include cinnamon breakfast loaf, scrambled eggs, smoked bacon, seasonal fruit, grilled flank steak with ranchero sauce, cheesy potato casserole and, of course, Mickey waffles!

 We recommend making an advance dining reservation up to 60 days in advance.
 Usually, it’s fairly easy to snag a last-minute reservation for Garden Grill, even on the same day.
-It’s not guaranteed that the restaurant will accept walk-ins, but you can double check if you are just passing by and are ready to eat at that exact moment.
+It’s not guaranteed that the restaurant will accept walk-ins, but you can double-check if you are just passing by and are ready to eat at that exact moment.
 You must have valid theme park admission and an EPCOT Park Pass reservation, as well.
 (Note that a dining reservation does not guarantee you entry into the park.)
 As an all-you-care-to-eat meal, the fixed price for Chip ‘n’ Dale’s Harvest Feast is $55 per adult and $36 per child (ages 3 to 9) for both lunch and dinner.
+The Chip ‘n’ Dale Harvest Feast breakfast is $42 per adult and $27 per child (ages 3-9).

 Garden Grill Theming and Character Interactions

 Let’s back up for a second.
-Garden Grill is a rotating restaurant??
+Garden Grill at EPCOT is a rotating restaurant??
 Yes, indeed!
 It’s no match for Mad Tea Party, but the restaurant slowly rotates in a circle as you catch sight of some Living with the Land scenes below, including a desert, a rainforest and a prairie.
-The movement is very subtle, but people with extreme motion sickness may want to listen up.
+The movement is very subtle (it takes just over an hour to make one complete rotation), but people with extreme motion sickness may want to listen up.
 As someone who gets motion sickness easily, I did not experience any nausea or get sick, but the movement made me feel a liiittle “off” at times during this latest visit.
 I noticed a slight unsteadiness would hoppen when I stared at the outer scenery for too long, but I was toadally fine when I kept my focus on the food, my family and the characters.
 Most would agree that they feel nothing (Leap, Tad and Lily weren’t affected at all), but I think it’s important to note since each person may react differently!

 Garden Grill Menu